 With regard to relevant qualifications, Helen has an undergraduate degree in Psychology, a Postgraduate Diploma in Deafblind Studies, a BSL qualification (Level 2, Signature) and she is a fluent Deafblind Manual signer (a form of tactile sign language) to interpreter level.
 She is a qualified Visual Impairment Mobility and Orientation trainer and a qualified sighted guide.

-Helen has been a member of the CHESS Planning Group (Consortium of Higher Education Support Services with Deaf Students) since 2012 and she is also Director of a local charity which offers support for people with visual impairments.
+Helen has been a member of the CHESS Planning Group (Consortium of Higher Education Support Services with Deaf Students) since 2012 and she is also Director of a local charity which offers support for visually impaired people in the Midlands.
 She sits on a number of disability and welfare related committees within the University of Oxford and she is a member of the National Network of Assessment Centres (NNAC).

-Helen feels passionately about inclusion, in terms of embedding inclusive teaching practice, ensuring inclusive access to information and built environments and facilitating communication to support social inclusion and reduce isolation.
+Helen is currently undertaking a Professional Doctorate in Education (EdD), focussing on inclusive education and social justice.
+She feels passionately about inclusion, in terms of embedding inclusive teaching practice, ensuring inclusive access to information and built environments and facilitating communication to support social inclusion and reduce isolation.